My 27 Tattoos Have Helped Me Reclaim My Chronic Pain

 Georgina Langford is a tattoo artist and co-founder of The Dollhouse, a feminist tattoo studio in Brighton.
 “I, and the artists I work with, practice informed consent intuitively and consciously, from the moment we first meet the client and throughout the session,” she says.
 “Throughout the appointment, I habitually ask the client how they are doing regarding pain and their energy levels and encourage them to take breaks.
 Especially for first-time clients, I like to talk them through every step of the process, every chemical I apply to their skin, and to explain what I’m doing as I proceed through the tattoo.”

 This level of narration provided by an artist is a contrasting experience to medical settings.
-I recently tried a nerve-blocking procedure to help with pelvic pain caused by endometriosis, called a bilateral ilioinguinal.
-It's a relatively straightforward procedure taking less than 15 minutes, however, if you’ve experienced trauma in medical settings before, every trip into the hospital can feel like a mountain you must overcome.
-Within moments of arriving in the room, the cis male doctor asked me what I was waiting for, and told me to take off my trousers, in an open space with three other members of staff.
+I recently tried a nerve-blocking procedure to help with pelvic pain caused by endometriosis.
+A bilateral ilioinguinal nerve block is a relatively straightforward procedure taking less than 15 minutes, however, if you’ve experienced trauma in medical settings before, every trip into the hospital can feel like a mountain you must overcome.
+Within moments of arriving in the room, the male doctor asked me what I was waiting for, and told me to take off my trousers, in an open space with three other members of staff.
 He then failed to explain any part of the procedure including when a four-inch needle would be entering my groin, and I left with symptoms that I wasn’t warned about, which triggered a panic attack.

 AdvertisementADVERTISEMENT

 What is it about bodily decoration that can reunite chronically unwell people with their sense of self?
 In their 2022 book Health Communism, disabled activist Beatrice Adler-Bolton deftly explains the disabled body as one viewed as less than to its non-disabled counterpart.
-When capitalist society is organized to view productivity output as the most valuable human resource, it categorizes unwell people as surplus because they cannot prove their worth in the same way.
-This inherent ableism is baked into all parts of society, from the COVID-19 inquiry to the inhumane benefits system.
+When capitalist society is organised to view productivity output as the most valuable human resource, it categorises unwell people as surplus because they cannot prove their worth in the same way.’
+This inherent ableism is baked into all parts of society, from the COVID inquiry to the inhumane benefits system.
 Decorating a body with patterns, making it unique and therefore louder, is a way to push back against such rhetoric that asks us to be quiet and accepting of less.

-Samneet, 29, who asked that we didn’t use her last name, lives with long COVID-19 and this hard-earned mindset.
+Samneet, 29, who asked that we didn’t use her last name, lives with long Covid and this hard-earned mindset.
 “In the last few years, I have begun to see my body more and more as a site of pain,” she says.
 “But my tattoos are an important reminder that my body is also capable of bringing me immense joy.”
-Augustine shares similar thoughts on tattoos as a method of self-expression and acceptance.
+Augustine, who lives with chronic pain, shares similar thoughts on tattoos as a method of self-expression and acceptance.
 “Tattoos help me edge toward a feeling of this body actually being mine,” she explains.
-“They suture together the parts of me that feel like me — my likes, my thoughts, my desires — with a body that often doesn’t.”
+“They suture together the parts of me that feel like me – my likes, my thoughts, my desires – with a body that often doesn’t.”

 As our community continues to experience pain without cures, and as medical systems continue to fail and even harm us in many cases, the desire to seek alternative ways to heal our minds and support our bodies will also continue.
 Lauren describes the seeking perfectly: “In many ways, being tattooed, decorating my body, and controlling the pain it experiences, is sometimes more effective than therapy or medical interventions.”